Skip to content

 Ebensee Concentration Camp

 Ebensee Camp was a subcamp of the Mauthausen concentration camp complex in Austria.
-Established during World War II, Ebensee was known for its brutal conditions and the forced labor of prisoners.
-Below are some key points about Ebensee.
+Established during World War II, Ebensee was known for its brutal conditions and forced labor.

 Key Points